Clarkin History, Family Crest & Coats of Arms

 Yet just over one hundred years later, the "Le" prefix was dropped and the Latin form of the name was deprecated as seen in the Yorkshire Poll Tax Rolls of 1379 which listed: Robertus Clarke; Beatrix Clerc; and Henricus Clerk.

-Important Dates for the Clarkin family
+Early History of the Clarkin family

 This web page shows only a small excerpt of our Clarkin research.
 Another 76 words (5 lines of text) covering the years 1599, 1683, 1655, 1675, 1729, 1639, 1714, 1659, 1735, 1689 and are included under the topic Early Clarkin History in all our PDF Extended History products and printed products wherever possible.